vsrinivas/fuchsia/zircon/docs/debugging/acpi.md

 ## ACPICA debug interfaces

-To turn on ACPICA's debug output, pass "ENABLE\_ACPI\_DEBUG=1" to make.
+To turn on ACPICA's debug output, pass the "enable_acpi_debug = true" build argument to GN.
 When this option is enabled, ACPICA uses two global variables to control debug output.

 ### AcpiDbgLevel